 - Run your keyword research through one of the industry-leading tools

-For best practice, use SEMrush, Ahrefs, Moz (these are just a few examples, there are many others out there) to help hone your keywords and look at the search volume and click data etc to see what will work best for your content.
+For best practice, use SEMrush, Ahrefs, Moz (these are just a few examples, there are many others out there) to help hone your keywords and look at the search volume and click data etc to see what will work best for your SEO content marketing strategy.

 See our other SEO blogs here for more trends.